This post may contain affiliate links.

-Here’s a list of 12 items that should never go down your garbage disposal.
+Here are 12 food items that should never find their way down your garbage disposal.

 Pits and Seeds of a Fruit

 Hard pits and seeds found in fruits like peaches, avocados, cherries, and mangoes should be avoided in the garbage disposal.
 The pits are difficult for the garbage disposal to grind up effectively.
 This can lead to damage and dullness of the disposal’s blades or blockages in the pipes.

 Starchy foods such as pasta, bread, and rice should be avoided in the drain.
 When pasta and rice come into contact with lots of water, they will expand.
 This expansion can occur within the disposal and lead to serious clogs.
 In addition, the sticky consistency of pasta and rice can also cause them to cling to the blades, reducing their effectiveness.